 - If I do more than one thing, can I audition twice?

-You must choose one instrument and area to audition.
-If you play classical piano and jazz piano, you must choose one area (classical piano or jazz piano) to audition.
+No, you must choose one instrument and one area to audition.
+If you play Classical piano and Jazz piano, you must choose one area (Classical piano or Jazz piano) to audition.
 Once aditted to the degree, students with multiple talents can incorporate those in the weekly master class and recitals as long as their assignments from their applied lesson teacher are met each week.